jordanfb/PicoCADToolKit/README_FOR_PICOTOOLKIT.txt

 1) Adjust the origin manually.
 Enter in some offset into the three textboxes (one for x, y, and z) and press the "Adjust Origin" and it will move the origin(s) of the selected mesh(es) by that much!
-Refer to the axes image at the top right (don't forget to click on it to see a larger view) to see which direction is which since it's not quite obvious.
+Refer to the axes labels shown when hovering over the renders to see which direction is which since it's not quite obvious.
 2) Move the origin to a point on the world aligned bounding box of your mesh!
 If you imagine a big box that encompasses your mesh and is aligned with the world axes that is the mesh's world aligned bounding box.
 Use the drop downs to select what point on each axis of the bounding box to use for that axis.
-Again, refer to the image of the axes at the top right of this menu to see which way each direction is!
+Again, refer to the axes labels shown when hovering over the renders to see which way each direction is!
 Click the "Move to Point on World Bounding Box" to move it to the selected position.
 3) "Move Origin to Mesh's Average Vertex Position" If you want to move the origin to the center of the mesh to uniformly scale it up this is a good option to you!
 It will average the positions of the vertices and